sherzodcode/diary-API/readme.txt

 date: 18.04.2023

 Time is 01:14, i really wanna sleep right now.
 But i have so many not finished jobs.
+It's 13:30 , i'm in station.
+I tried possible servers to deploy my TODO list project, cus i used prisma orm in this project, it wasn't that easy to find server which supports prisma, i found it.
+But turns out that is not free.
+Another one just for frontend.
+Seems like i have no other choice than turn prisma quaries into sqlite clean quaries.

 ///////